ge3224/tailkick/README.md

 - Upload the `tailkick.zip` file through your WordPress dashboard.
 (See [WP help docs](https://wordpress.org/support/article/appearance-themes-screen/#using-the-upload-method).)
 - Click the **Activate** link.

-Without editing template files, CSS, or PHP, you can personalize *TailKick*'s look using their unique content and WordPress's Customize API (Customizer).
+Without editing template files, CSS, or PHP, you can personalize *TailKick*'s look using your unique content and WordPress's Customize API (Customizer).

 #### <a name="gs-theme-developers"></a>Develop a Theme Based on TailKick with Tailwind CSS